dart-lang/site-www/src/content/guides/packages.md

 + retry 3.1.2
 ```

-Also if the hash of a published version does not match the hash in
+Also, if the [content hash](/tools/pub/glossary#content-hashes) of a
-`pubspec.lock`, `pub` will warn you, but fix `pubspec.lock` to reflect the
+published package version differs from the hash in the `pubspec.lock` file,
-published version:
+`pub` will warn you and update the lockfile to reflect the published version:

 For example if we manually change a hash in `pubspec.lock`: